-Hospitals are required to report any Health Net member's inpatient admissions (including Individual Family Plan (IFP) within 24 hours or one business day when an admission occurs on a weekend.
+Hospitals are required to report any Health Net member's inpatient admissions (including Individual & Family Plan (IFP) within 24 hours (or one business day when an admission occurs on a weekend or holiday), seven days a week.
 To report an admission, contact the Health Net Hospital Notification Unit.
 Failure to notify according to requirements in the Provider Participation Agreement (PPA) may result in a denial of payment.